YuanyeZ/message-rest-api/README.md

   In the message, "content" is the necessary field.
 For example, { "content": "hello world" }
 - return the message created
+#### POST /api/v1/messages
+- parameter:
+  - request body: list of message objects (JSON) we would like to create.
+  In the message, "content" is the necessary field.
+For example, [{ "content": "first msg" }，{ "content": "second msg" }]
+- return the list of messages created
 #### PUT /api/v1/messages/{messageId}
 - parameter:
   - messageId: id of the message we would like to update